How To Make Delicious Pulled Pork For Tacos And BBQ

 - Use a thawed or refrigerator-cold piece of meat.
 Frozen meat doesn’t cook as nicely.
 Thaw for at least 24 hours in the refrigerator.

-- To prevent the pork from drying out, cover the roasting pan with foil and keep the oven temp below 300 degrees F.
+- To prevent the pork from drying out, cover the roasting pan tightly with foil.

 - If oven space is an issue you could use a slow cooker (6-8 hours on low)